schmettow/New_Stats/docs/Getting_started_with_R.md

 ## Setting up the R environment

-First, you will have to download and install R and Rstudio on your computer.
-The two programs can be retrieved from the URLs below.
+First, we <!-- #4 --> have to make sure that you have the two essential applications R and Rstudio downloaded and installed on your computer.
+The two programs can be retrieved from the addresses below.
 Make sure to select the version fit for your operating system.

 + [R](http://www.r-project.org)
 + [Rstudio](http://www.rstudio.com)